michellesauder/realtor.com/Realtor.com/anagram-finder-app-version-2/README.md

 # Anagram Finder

 The program should provide a command line prompt where a user can input a word of their choice.
 On hitting enter the program should find all anagrams, if any exist, of the word and print them out on the next line as a comma separated list.
-If no anagrams are found it should print out “No anagrams found for 'fjdksahfdjskl'”.
+If no anagrams are found it should print out “No anagrams found for 'word'”.

 The program should continue to prompt for anagrams until “exit” is typed at the prompt.